-To remotely install and configure One Identity Manager Service on a server
+To remotely install and configure One Identity Manager Service on a server a.
+Select a Job server from the Server menu.

 - 1. Start the Server Installer program on your administrative workstation. - 2.
 On the Database connection page, enter the valid connection credentials for the One Identity Manager database. - 3.
 On the Server properties page, specify the server on which you want to install the One Identity Manager Service.